irelius/python-deploy-docker/README.md

         - Issue: You would need to change between "development" and "production" and change your DATABASE_URL between "sqlite:///dev.db" and the external database url anytime you needed to change the migration version file
             - If you don't change to "development" and you make changes to your database, then it will directly impact the production level database (which is not good)
 - Method 2 or 3 is your best bet (method 3 kinda seems like the easiest?)
+- Note 1: While creating the migration file under the "production" environment fixes where the model/seeder files will look at during deployment, your migration version number will still be stored under the "public" schema
+    - To update this and store it under your schema name...
+        1. Go to your migraionts/env.py file (after you created the migration file)
+        2. Add the following two lines to the top of the file:
+            ```
+            import os
+            schema_name = os.environ.get('SCHEMA')
+            ```
+        3. Scroll down to the `run_migrations_online` function and edit the `context.configure` function to include the following:
+            ```
+            version_table="alembic_version",
+            version_table_schema=schema_name
+            ```
+            - See the migrations/env.py file to see a more concrete example
+    - This does mean that you'd need to add those lines if you were to delete your migration file and recreate it for whatever reason
-- Note: The schema needs to exist in the Postgres database before you try to deploy (maybe a way to customize the Dockerfile to do this?), and if your migration file's alembic version is different from what is kept in your Postgres databases's alembic_version, it would cause an error (again, maybe a way to clear the alembic_version in the Dockerfile?)
+- Note 2: The schema needs to exist in the Postgres database before you try to deploy (maybe a way to customize the Dockerfile to do this?), and if your migration file's alembic version is different from what is kept in your Postgres databases's alembic_version, it would cause an error (again, maybe a way to clear the alembic_version in the Dockerfile?)
+    - If you've taken the steps to store the alembic_version number under the schema name rather than "public", then you can just run `DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;`
-    - To reset your alembic_version and schema, use the PSQL command and run `DELETE FROM alembic_version; DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;`
+    - If the alembic version number is generated under "public", use the PSQL command and run `DELETE FROM alembic_version; DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;` to reset both the alembic_version and schema
-    - Still need to figure out how to keep alembic version number with the schema instead of "public"
-        - This would allow for multiple sqlalchemy projects to be kept in the postgres database

 ### Note:
 - Any Foreignkeys listed in the model files for parent-child relationships will need to reference the "SCHEMA" value as well as that is how Postgres works